verrazzano/docs/content/en/docs/guides/migrate/integrate/cert-manager/_index.md

 </div>
 {{< /clipboard >}}

-This will restrict ingress to be allowed only to pods in the `cert-manager` namespace with the `app: cert-manager` label on TCP port 9402 from Prometheus pods the `monitoring`  namespace.
+This will restrict ingress to be allowed only to pods in the `cert-manager` namespace with the `app: cert-manager` label on TCP port `9402` from Prometheus pods the `monitoring`  namespace.

 ## Fluent Bit
-Follow the example provided in [fluent operator helm override recipe for namespace configurations]({{< relref "docs/guides/migrate/install/fluent/_index.md#namespace-configselector" >}}) to add a helm override for namespace config label selector.
+Follow the example, [Configure the namespace ConfigSelector]({{< relref "docs/guides/migrate/install/fluent/_index.md#configure-the-namespace-configselector" >}}), to add a Helm override for the namespace config label selector.

 Then, apply the following manifest in your cluster.
-Replace <namespace-name> with the namespace in which cert-manager is installed and `metadata.labels` of FluentBitConfig custom resource with the helm override that was supplied in the previous step.
+Replace `<namespace-name>` with the namespace in which cert-manager is installed and the `metadata.labels` of the FluentBitConfig custom resource with the Helm override that was supplied in the previous step.

-**Note**: The manifest below assumes that the namespace config label selector override was `my.label.selector/namespace-config: "mylabel"` following the fluent operator helm override recipe.
+**Note**: The following manifest file assumes that the namespace config label selector override was `my.label.selector/namespace-config: "mylabel"`.

 **fo_cm.yaml**
 {{< clipboard >}}